dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 ## Expected hypothesis (given $\mathcal A$):

-Note since there are different possible hypothesis on a dataset, we typically need the best one according to our metric (minimal loss).
+Note since there are different possible hypothesis on a dataset, we need the best one according to our metric (minimal loss).

 > We can think of the expected hypothesis and expected test error as well.